An IMBUS lymph node exam needs to be carefully performed and interpreted to avoid over- or under-reacting to these lumps.

 Groin nodes can be inguinal, which are located near the inguinal ligament and drain the lower retro-peritoneum, pelvis, and genitals, or they can be femoral, which are located anterior and medial to the common femoral and great saphenous veins.
 The femoral nodes drain the leg and occasionally the genitals.
 The following diagram shows the inguinal and femoral node groups.

 Lymph nodes are best evaluated with the linear probe and an exam type for a machine that is optimized for good detail and low Nyquist limits.
-In very obese patients, groin nodes might require the curvilinear probe to have enough depth.
 All the peripheral node regions are best examined with the patient in the supine position.
-Each node should be centered and magnified so details of shape and texture can be observed.
-To be consistent amongst examiners and between follow up exams, the probe should be rotated to find the greatest dimension of the node, which is consider the “length”.
+The view of each node should be optimized with depth and focus position so details of shape and texture can be observed.
+To be consistent amongst examiners and between follow up exams, the probe should be rotated to find the greatest dimension of the node, which is considered the “length”.
 The probe is then rotated 90 degrees to measure the “width” and “depth” of the node.
 These dimensions may have no relationship to the traditional parasagittal or transverse planes on the body.
 Color power Doppler should be applied to assess the vascularity.